 Lastly, it may seem obvious, but avoid feeding your dog foods to which it has allergies or sensitivities.
 Allergy symptoms are caused by the immune system’s reaction to the allergen, and inflammation frequently follows—especially in sensitive areas, like the GI tract and bowels.

 Something to chew on…

 Given the number of ways diet can have an impact on inflammation, one of the easiest ways to avoid discomfort in your dog is to make sure you really know what you’re feeding them.
-Tests have found unlisted and toxic ingredients in commercially produced canned foods and kibble, making it impossible for even the most diligent owners to know exactly what they’re feeding.
-Kibble’s high-calorie content and broad portioning recommendations make weight management tricky, too.
+Tests have found unlisted ingredients in commercially produced canned foods and kibble, making it impossible for even the most diligent owners to know exactly what they’re feeding.
+Kibble’s broad portioning recommendations make weight management tricky, too.

-Fresh food is made with higher quality ingredients, and is also cooked at lower temperatures than commercially-produced foods, which is easier on dogs’ digestive systems, and packaged pre-portioned, making controlling serving sizes easier.
+Fresh food is made with human-grade ingredients in human-grade facilities, and is also cooked at lower temperatures than commercially-produced foods, which is easier on dogs’ digestive systems, and packaged pre-portioned, making controlling serving sizes easier.

 A healthy diet is as crucial to your dog’s health as it is to your own.
-Just as human nutrition problems can play a huge role in chronic disease, feeding your dog a high-quality, natural anti-inflammatory diet is an important way to boost your canine companion’s overall health and wellness.
+Just as human nutrition problems can play a huge role in chronic disease, feeding your dog a healthy diet is an important way to boost your canine companion’s overall health and wellness.